ucsb-cs32/s21/_lab/lab04.md

     void reportTopTenStatesBP();
  ```

 Note that each of these methods should sort the full data, print a short report on the top 10 (see below) and write out a full listing for both the police shooting and demographic data for the top three.
-Example output would look like the following with all blanks filled in:
+Example output would look like the following with all blanks filled in (prior example included the output string from testBPSort - now removed for clarity):

 ```
-Testing sort on BP state data...
 Top ten states sorted on Below Poverty data & the associated police shooting data:
 MS
 Total population: 2994079